deficollective/defiscan/src/content/protocols/kodiak-v3.md

 ---

 # Summary
 Kodiak Finance V3 is a comprehensive liquidity hub on Berachain that combines multiple DeFi components into a unified platform.
 At its core, it offers both Uniswap V2-style (constant product) and V3-style (concentrated liquidity) AMMs, with a protocol fee of 35% from launch.
-The platform's unique "Kodiak Islands" system provides ERC20-wrapped V3 positions in two variants: Managed Islands, which are protocol-run with automatic rebalancing and a 10% fee, and Unmanaged Islands that allow users to deploy their own positions without rebalancing.
+- "Kodiak Islands" system provides ERC20-wrapped V3 positions, where users can provide liquidity in two variants:
+  - Managed Islands, which are protocol-run with automatic rebalancing and a 10% fee,
+  - Unmanaged Islands that allow users to deploy their own positions without rebalancing.
+- Users can stake their LP tokens in the RewardVault contract to earn additional rewards from the protocol's incentive layer.
-A distinctive feature of Kodiak is its integrated incentive layer and no-code token deployer factory called "Panda Factory."
-This system enables token launches on Berachain using bonding curves with several innovative features: a 1B total supply model, zero initial liquidity requirement, configurable price ranges, and support for base tokens like BERA and HONEY.
+- A distinctive feature of Kodiak is its integrated incentive layer and no-code token deployer factory called "Panda Factory." (which will deploy a PandaToken).
+This system enables token launches on Berachain using bonding curves with several features: a 1B total supply model, zero initial liquidity requirement, configurable price ranges, and support for base tokens like BERA and HONEY.
 The Panda Factory includes an optional same-block buy feature for deployers (up to 10% of supply) and implements a graduation mechanism where tokens transition from the bonding curve to the Kodiak DEX once 80-90% of the supply is purchased.
-The protocol's architecture is built on immutable contracts rather than using proxy upgradeable contracts, with protocol parameters managed through multi-sig wallets.
+- The protocol's architecture is built on immutable contracts rather than using proxy upgradeable contracts, with protocol parameters managed through multi-sig wallets.

-# Overview
+# Ratings

 ## Chain